 Video game developers, show producers, musicians, filmmakers, artists, and even casinos are eyeing the technology.
 The adoption of AR and VR in entertainment businesses will accelerate, given the innovations made day by day, high competition, and growing customer demands.
 Particularly, it is likely to be a priority for amusement parks.

 The speed of AR/VR adoption in the entertainment industry is still slower than we would like.
-The examples of successful integration of live performances with VR are still few.
-There aren’t as many 360-degree and VR videos as 2D or 3D movies yet, and so on.
+There aren’t as many 360-degree and VR videos as 2D or 3D movies yet.
+More realistic VR cinema will take some time and innovation to happen.
+The examples of successful integration of live performances with VR are still few, and so on.

-If you plan to create a virtual reality entertainment app, you need an experienced team of VR developers, top-class specialists who know how to make your dreams a reality.
+If you plan to create an exciting virtual reality experience, you need an experienced team of VR developers, top-class specialists who know how to make your dreams a reality.
 An exceptional command of programming languages and artistic gifts are required to build a truly engaging product.
 Onix can offer just that!

 To put it simply, you can watch three types of video content in VR:

-Businesses and consumers are already using AR in entertainment fields like games, sports, music, movies, TV, museums, and social media.
+Businesses and consumers are already using AR in entertainment and media fields like games, sports, music, movies, TV, museums, and social media.

 Yes.
 The industries experiencing active adoption of AR and VR include education, science, healthcare, fitness, marketing, ecommerce, retail, fashion, real estate, construction, manufacturing, and others.